WhiteflagProtocol/whiteflag-java/docs/md/packages.md

 such as the Whiteflag message definitions.
 This seperates the core protocol functionality from implementation-specific design decisions as much as possible.

+The `org.whiteflagprotocol.java.crypto` package contains all implementation independent cryptogrpahic functionality as defined in the Whiteflag specification, such as encryption, key derivation and negatiation, and authentication.
+Seperating these critical security functions makes them better inspectable, testable and maintainable.

 The `org.whiteflagprotocol.java.util` package contains utilities used by the main protocol classes, but that are not part of the external interface